reichlab/flu-metrocast/README.md

 * Builds modeling capacity and data infrastructure that strengthen readiness for future outbreak.
 * Generates insights that are accessible and actionable for public health officials, healthcare systems, and community leaders.

-From **November 19, 2025 through May 20, 2026**, participating modeling teams will submit **weekly quantile forecasts of the percentage of ED visits due to influenza (or ILI for NYC) for forecast horizons ranging from 0 to +3 weeks**.
-For the 2025-2026 season, all forecasts––except those for NYC and North Carolina––will use publicly-available data from the [CDC’s National Syndromic Surveillance Program (NSSP)](https://healthdata.gov/CDC/NSSP-Emergency-Department-Visit-Trajectories-by-St/hr4c-e7p6/about_data).
+From **November 4, 2026 through May 19, 2027**, participating modeling teams must submit **weekly quantile forecasts of the percentage of ED visits due to influenza (or ILI for NYC) for forecast horizons ranging from 0 to +3 weeks** and may optionally submit **full-season trajectories covering the remainder of the influenza season**.
+For the 2026-2027 season, all forecasts––except those for NYC and North Carolina––will use publicly-available data from the [CDC’s National Syndromic Surveillance Program (NSSP)](https://healthdata.gov/CDC/NSSP-Emergency-Department-Visit-Trajectories-by-St/hr4c-e7p6/about_data).
 These data provide weekly estimates of the percentage of influenza-related ED visits at the level of Health Service Areas (HSAs), which are single- or multi-county clusters reflecting local healthcare catchments that often align with metropolitan areas.
 Forecasts for NYC will use data from the [New York City Department of Health and Mental Hygiene’s EpiQuery - Syndromic Surveillance Data](https://a816-health.nyc.gov/hdi/epiquery/).
 Forecasts for North Carolina will use data from the  [North Carolina Division of Public Health's (NC DPH) statewide syndromic surveillance system](https://publichealth.nc.gov/index.htm).

 All forecasts and observed target data will be publicly available in the Flu MetroCast GitHub repository, following Hubverse standards.
 Model submissions will be validated for compliance with these standards and incorporated into an ensemble forecast.
 Both ensemble and individual model outputs will be displayed on a [public-facing interactive dashboard](https://reichlab.io/metrocast-dashboard/).
 Forecasts will be evaluated in real time using metrics such as the weighted interval score (WIS), and results will be publicly reported.
 A [pre-registered evaluation](https://osf.io/rc9dt/overview) will be conducted at the end of the season.